peteroupc/peteroupc.github.io/randomfunc.md

 drawn at random, `ones` is the number of items labeled `1` in the set, and `count` is the number of items labeled `1` or `0` in that set.

-**Example:** In a 52-card deck of Anglo-American playing cards, 12 of the cards are face cards (jacks, queens, or kings).
-After the deck is shuffled and seven cards are drawn, the number of face cards drawn this way follows a hypergeometric distribution where `trials` is 7, `ones` is 12, and `count` is 52.

     METHOD Hypergeometric(trials, ones, count)
         if ones < 0 or count < 0 or trials < 0 or ones > count or trials > count
                 return error